-Rates are posted each morning by lenders based on the economic conditions of that morning and/or anticipated economic reports that are expected to be announced.
-For instance, on days where data is expected to be released related to unemployment numbers, measures of consumer confidence, home sale statistics, etc, you will often see a good bit of volatility in interest rates and changes may occur even throughout the day.
-If you are comparing a rate quote received on one day to a rate quote received even just a few days earlier, there can be wide variations, simply due to changes in economic factors.
+Rates are posted each morning by lenders based on the economic conditions of that morning or anticipated economic reports that are expected to be announced.
+For instance, on days when data is expected to be released related to unemployment numbers, measures of consumer confidence, home sale statistics, etc., you will often see a good bit of volatility in interest rates, and changes may occur throughout the day.
+If you compare a rate quote received on one day to a rate received just a few days earlier, there can be wide variations simply due to changes in economic factors.
 When comparing rates, you should also compare quotes received on the same day, or at least ascertain whether market fluctuations have occurred between the dates that quotes were obtained.

 #7 Differences in Fees

-I often receive calls from individuals who are “shopping” for the best rate, but after inquiring as to the rate, they fail to ask about the related lender fees.
-It is impossible to compare rates between lenders without knowing the costs associated with that rate.
-One lender may be offering 4.25% with no origination fee, while another may be offering that same rate, but charging an origination fee of $2000.
+One lender may offer 4.25% with no origination fee, while another may provide that same rate but charge an origination fee of $2000.
 That is why you should always obtain a good faith estimate, which details the fees to be paid for obtaining the stated rate.
-Or at a minimum, you should ask what the “APR” will be for the stated rate.
-The APR is the “annual percentage rate” and takes into account the fees that are being charged.
-This makes it easier to compare rates between lenders.
-For example if one lender offers 4.25% stated rate and the APR is 4.65%, while another lender offers 4.25% stated rate with an APR of 4.375%, that means that the one with the lower APR has lower costs associated with it.
-This also helps to avoid the confusion created by lenders disclosing their fees differently.
-Although a lot has been done in recent years to ensure more thorough disclosure of rates and fees to consumers, there still exist many variations, making it very difficult to compare good faith estimates among lenders.
+Or, at a minimum, you should ask what the “APR” will be for the stated rate.
+The APR is the “annual percentage rate” and considers the fees charged, making it easier to compare rates between lenders.
+For example, suppose one lender offers a 4.25% stated rate and the APR is 4.65%, while another lender offers a 4.25% stated rate with an APR of 4.375%.
+In that case, that means that the one with the lower APR has lower costs, helping to avoid confusion created by lenders disclosing their fees differently.
+Although a lot has been done in recent years to ensure a more thorough disclosure of rates and fees to consumers, many variations still exist, making it very difficult to compare good faith estimates among lenders.

 #8 Type/Term of Loan Program

 Rates vary considerably between FHA, Conventional, Jumbo, and VA loans.
 While FHA loans often carry lower interest rates than conventional loans, FHA loans will often have higher mortgage insurance.
-So, again, do not make a decision on the rate alone.
-A 3.75% rate on an FHA loan may sound better than 4.25% on a conventional loan, but until you factor in the difference in the mortgage insurance rates over the term of the loan, you can’t really determine which is the better rate or lower payment amount.
+So, again, do not decide on the rate alone.
+A 3.75% rate on an FHA loan may sound better than 4.25% on a conventional one, but until you factor in the difference in the mortgage insurance rates over the loan term, you can’t determine which is the better rate or lower payment amount.
 Jumbo loans will carry a higher rate than a conventional loan of $417,000 or less.